ryananyangu/tmpmfsrepo/Readme.md

-# NEAREST POINTS
+# NEAREST POINTS/CORDINATES

 ## Assumptions
-- First point in list of tuples in x cordinate
+- First point in list of tuples is x cordinate
-- Second point in the list of tuples in y cordinate
+- Second point in the list of tuples is y cordinate
 - Uploaded points are grouped batchwise (each api request corresponds to a unique batch)
 - Shortest distance considers bidirrectional movement repetion of some points in different order